Access Money Habitudes Online:

 Career workshop and classes on money personality

-I just posted that Money Habitudes cards are used all the time in a variety of financial education seminars, job classes and the like.
+I just posted that Money Habitudes cards are used all the time in a variety of financial education seminars, job classes, and the like.
 Well, here’s a good example of a career workshop using Money Habitudes.
-In this case, it’s a career seminar called “Money Habitudes: A Workshop for Identifying How Money Affects Career Decision, Making” that’s offered by JVS (Jewish Vocational Service) in Boston:
+In this case, JVS (Jewish Vocational Service) in Boston offers a career seminar called “Money Habitudes: A Workshop for Identifying How Money Affects Career Decision-Making.”

 What’s your Money Habitude?